 In this verse it states that māghādayo dvādaśa māsā dvimāsikaṃ ṛtu means 12 months of six seasons each.
 But original verse doesn’t mention any lunar name, like chaitra vaiśākha etc, of the solar counterparts tapa-tapasya, madhu-mādhava etc. It was commentator’s evaluation.
 But the commentor himself is puzzled so he brings in the rāṣī names given by Shāraṅgadhara for more correct observation.

-My observation is that if we stick to verse no. 9 alone where māghādayo dvādaśa māsāḥ is given then it has to strictly begin from VE as per the previous blog where I explained how and probably when the head of the seasons and new year beginning separated, until it is further explained with specific month names with the season the 12 months have to be taken from vasanta.
-Because we have many passages with śiśirādayaḥ and two ayana makes a year but the same has been explained in Sūryasiddhānta and year beginning has been assigned to Vernal equinox alone.
+My observation is that if we stick to verse no. 9 alone where māghādayo dvādaśa māsāḥ is given then it has to strictly begin from Vernal Equinox as per the previous blog where I explained how and probably when the head of the seasons and new year beginning separated, until it is further explained with specific month names with the season the 12 months have to be taken from vasanta.
+Because we have many passages with śiśirādayaḥ and two ayana makes a year but the same has been explained in Sūryasiddhānta where the year beginning has been assigned to Vernal Equinox alone.
 Yet this can also fall prey to adhikamāsa, kṣayamāsa etc. Lets see if we have any clue to it further.

 But what about Māghādi